RomanSlack/RomanSlack/README.md

 * Researcher in the missile intercept trenches, integrating LLMs into Unity-based simulated environments.
 * Former Lead AI Engineer at Levangie Labs, led end-to-end development and scaling of AI systems in a fast-paced startup.
 * Conducted applied AI research at the Air Force Research Laboratory Information Directorate.
-* Project manager at RIT AI Club, overseeing multi-agent research and development initiatives in AI education.
+* Project manager at the RIT AI Club, overseeing multi-agent research and development initiatives in AI education.

 ---